Personal Injury and Wrongful Death Attorneys for Bainbridge Island and All of Kitsap County

 Living on Bainbridge Island can make you feel like you’re “on vacation all the time,” as more than one resident has put it.
 With the island’s dependence on State Route 305 and the popularity of various outdoor sports, however, mishaps are inevitable.
 A serious accident or a tragic fatality can send your life tumbling into an abyss in a fraction of a second.
 When a catastrophe like this happens, it can seem like the world is collapsing on you.
 Not only do you have to deal with shock, pain, and grief, but you may also face sudden financial difficulties that you are in no emotional condition to handle.

 That is where we come in, at least if there is a good chance that the accident was caused by the negligence or misconduct of someone else.
-At Brett McCandlis Brown, PLLC, our personal injury and wrongful death lawyers possess decades of combined experience in successfully handling claims like yours.
+At Brett McCandlis Brown & Conner PLLC, our Bainbridge Island personal injury attorneys possess decades of combined experience in successfully handling claims like yours.
 We understand what you are going through, and we absolutely will not allow you to be taken advantage of by stingy insurance companies or anyone else.
-Contact us today at 1-800-925-1875 or fill out our online contact form (scroll down to the bottom of any page on our website) so that we can schedule you a free consultation on your case.
+Contact us today to speak with a skilled Bainbridge Island personal injury attorney at 1-800-925-1875 or fill out our online contact form (scroll down to the bottom of any page on our website) so that we can schedule you a free consultation on your case.